inanepain/inane/README.md

 For a brief few notes on what's Inane Class check out the [InaneClasses Wiki](https://git.inane.co.za:3000/Inane/tools/wiki "InaneClasses Wiki").
 Will be fleshing this out over time.
 But don't hold your breath.
 If you want something specific...
 Ask!

-Check out the [CHANGELOG](CHANGELOG.md) if you wanna see the road travilled thus far.
+Check out the [CHANGELOG](CHANGELOG.md) if you wanna see the road travelled thus far.

 ## Installing Inane Classes